Nonlinear Bloch modes, optical switching and Bragg solitons in tightly coupled micro-ring resonator chains: Conclusion

-This work has been supported by the Spanish Ministerio de Educaci\'on y Ciencia and Fondo Europeo de Desarrollo Regional, project TEC2007-67429-C02-01, and Junta de Castilla y Le\'on, project VA001A08.
+We would like to thank David Novoa for useful discussions.
+This work has been supported by Junta de Castilla y Le\'on, project VA001A08, and the Spanish Ministerio de Educaci\'on y Ciencia and Fondo Europeo de Desarrollo Regional, project TEC2010-21303-C04-04.